 Click LinkedIn Connection.

 The LinkedIn Connection opens.
 Enter a name for the connection.
 Get tips on naming items in BlueConic.
-You can expand or collapse metadata fields (favorite, labels, and description) by clicking the gray + or –.
+You can expand or collapse metadata fields (favorite, labels, and description) by clicking the gray chevron at the top of the page.
+Here you can choose to receive email notifications for each connection run (whether it fails to run or runs successfully).

 Configuring a LinkedIn connection

-The instructions below show how to authenticate your connection between BlueConic and LinkedIn, and then how to create and configure connection goals for exporting data.
+The instructions below show how to authenticate your connection between BlueConic and LinkedIn and how to create and configure connection goals for exporting data.

 Authenticating your connection